8 Best Scotland Road Trips: Scenic Routes, Driving Itineraries & Travel Tips

 And if you’re visiting in late autumn or winter, don’t miss Applecross, Lochinver, and Ullapool – some of the best places to catch a glimpse of the Northern Lights.
 Trust us, it’s a road trip you’ll never forget!

 Love the sound of this iconic road trip?
 Get our complete North Coast 500 guide with hundreds of places to see and things to do along the route, plus recommendations for accommodation and lots of travel tips for Scotland.
-If you’re planning the route in a motorhome or campervan, we’ve got a NC500 guide just for you – it’s tailored for the size of your home on wheels as some of the roads along the route are not suitable for larger vehicles.
+If you’re planning the route in a motorhome or campervan, we’ve got an NC500 guide just for you – it’s tailored for the size of your home on wheels as some of the roads along the route are not suitable for larger vehicles.

 • Spend a day in Inverness, finding your feet and shopping for souvenirs.
-Highlights in the city center include Inverness Castle, the 19th-century Inverness Cathedral, and the mostly 18th-century Old High Church.
+Highlights in the city centre include Inverness Castle, the 19th-century Inverness Cathedral, and the mostly 18th-century Old High Church.
 There is also a popular indoor Victorian Market and the contemporary Inverness Museum and Art Gallery that traces local and Highland history.

 • Take a boat trip with Loch Ness Jacobite Cruises and follow the age-old tradition of hunting the famous Loch Ness monster.
 Hire a boat and head out onto the water with a picnic and camera.
 You might not see Nessie, but you’ll enjoy stunning scenery, clear air, and space to unwind in one of Scotland’s most beautiful places.